 Gareth provides strategic legal advice charities and other not-for-profit organisations on a wide range of governance and commercial matters, including establishing new charities, incorporations, collaborative working arrangements and mergers, commercial contracts, charity trading and fundraising.

 Gareth endeavours to get to know his clients and understand the context in which they operate so he can tailor his approach and advice accordingly.
 He advises a wide range of organisations from national, household names to small, local voluntary organisations.

-- Advising on mergers and incorporations of all shapes and sizes including the merger between Breast Cancer Now and Breast Cancer Care, the UK's two biggest breast cancer charities.
+- Advised on the merger of Breast Cancer Now and Breast Cancer Care, the UK's two biggest cancer charities

 - Law, University of Oxford